Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 After five years have passed, you’ll have five 60-month certificates, each potentially earning a higher interest rate.
 The beauty is that because all are set to mature at the same 12-month interval, you’ll never be more than 12 months away from withdrawing funds.

 While certificate ladders provide flexibility, they’re not the same as cash.
-Because of this, savers should strive to have at least two months of living expenses tucked away in a high-rate savings account before they commit a substantial portion of their resources to a CD ladder.
+Because of this, savers should strive to have at least two months of living expenses tucked away in a high-rate savings account before they commit a substantial portion of their resources to a certificate ladder.
+This will not only keep you protected in an emergency but will help you avoid both the headache and lost interest of withdrawing a certificate before its maturity date.

 with an Alliant high-rate saving account